Killing of former Auburn professor at city park shakes community

-AUBURN, Ala. — (AP) — Flowers and memorial messages were tied to the gate of Kiesel Park in Auburn, Alabama, to remember retired professor veterinary professor Julie Gard Schnuelle, who was attacked and killed there over the weekend.
+AUBURN, Ala. — (AP) — Flowers and memorial messages were tied to the gate of Kiesel Park in Auburn to remember retired veterinary professor Julie Gard Schnuelle, who was attacked and killed there over the weekend.

-The killing of the retired professor at a city park has rattled the college town of 83,757 people.
-The sprawling green space, in a rural-feeling area of the city about four miles (6 kilometers) from the university campus, is popular with dog walkers and exercisers because of its fields and two miles of walking trails.
+Gard Schnuelle's killing at a city park has rattled the college town of 83,757 people.
+The sprawling green space, in a rural-feeling area of the city about 4 miles (6 kilometers) from the university campus, is popular with dog walkers and exercisers because of its fields and 2 miles (3 kilometers) of walking trails.

 Authorities said Gard Schnuelle, 59, died after being stabbed multiple times.
 Her body was found in a wooded area of the park.
 Police have charged Harold Rashad Dabney III, 28, with capital murder.
-Court documents indicated investigators believe Dabney killed Gard Schnuelle during an attempted robbery and then left in her red Ford F-150 truck.
-He is being held without bond.
+Court documents indicate that investigators believe Dabney killed Gard Schnuelle during an attempted robbery and then left in her red Ford F-150 truck.
+He was being held without bond.

-People who came to the park Tuesday said they were shocked by the slaying at the placid location.
+People who came to the park Tuesday said they were shocked by the killing at the placid location.

 “Horrified and couldn’t believe it happened in broad daylight,” said Paul Holm, who came to the park to the walk.
 “This is a beautiful place where you can go for peace.
 Now, I'm going to be thinking where did it happen.”

-Gwnstavus Dowdell, who brought his dog Tiger to walk in the park, said he had tried to go the park Sunday but it was closed.
+Gwnstavus Dowdell, who brought his dog Tiger, said he tried to go the park Sunday but it was closed.
 The park was temporarily closed to the public over the weekend while investigators gathered evidence.

 “I Googled the place to see what was going on.
 When I saw what happened the day before, I was shocked.
 While she was walking her dog?
 It just doesn't make sense,” Dowdell said.

-“Dr. Schnuelle was an extremely enthusiastic and energetic person,” remembered Calvin M. Johnson, the dean of the College of Veterinary Medicine at Auburn University.
+“Dr. Schnuelle was an extremely enthusiastic and energetic person,” said Calvin M. Johnson, dean of the College of Veterinary Medicine at Auburn University.
 “She was a fabulous teacher.
 The students really responded to her enthusiasm, and it motivated to them to excel.”

-Gard Schnuelle would often go there to run, sometimes fielding calls about hospital cases as she made her way through the park, Johnson said.
+Gard Schnuelle often went there to run, sometimes fielding calls about hospital cases as she made her way through the park, Johnson said.

 “Auburn is a very safe community.
 We are a very tight-knit veterinary college.
 Everyone knows everyone,” he said.
 “When something like this happened, we just were jolted.
 We were completely taken off guard.”